 The African rock python is Africa’s largest snake.
 Its average length is around 10 to 13 feet, but many individuals manage to exceed 15 feet in length!
 Because it is also so large, strong, and heavy-bodied, it is capable of swallowing large animals like goats, warthogs, monitor lizards, and even antelopes with ease.

-Thankfully, it is fairly non-aggressive towards humans, but the African rock python wouldn’t have much trouble swallowing a human if it tried!
+Thankfully, it is fairly non-aggressive towards humans, but the African rock python wouldn’t have much trouble swallowing a small human if it tried!
 A handful of scattered cases of attacks on humans, as well as a few fatalities, have been documented, but the credibility of these reports vary.

 Most instances of human deaths caused by this snake are small children.
 However, in one particularly gruesome case, an eight-foot African rock python managed to constrict and suffocate its owner.
 In another horrific incident, a python suffocated a 13-year-old South African boy.